npraneeth05/Fitness_log/README.md

 5. Open `http://127.0.0.1:5000/` in your browser.

 ## Steps
-- Enter an exercise, reps, and sets in the form and click "Log".
+- Enter an exercise, reps, and sets in the form and click "Log" 💪🏻
-- View the workout history and totals below.
+- View the workout history and totals below 🔥
 ![Alt text](Screenshots/Img1.png)

 ![Alt text](Screenshots/Img2.png)